A North Woods Icon at Risk

 Carbon pollution from burning coal, oil, and gas is causing climate change that is threatening wildlife across the globe.
 If we don’t make changes soon, the U.S. will continue to have higher annual average temperatures and worsening extreme weather.

-Moose are in jeopardy across the U.S. – from New Hampshire and Maine; to Minnesota and Michigan; and even Montana.
+Moose are in jeopardy across the U.S. – from New Hampshire, Vermont, and Maine; to Minnesota and Michigan; and even Montana.
 One of America’s most iconic animals is at risk of becoming just a memory.
 It's time to take action on climate change.

 Declining Moose in New Hampshire